 - Citigroup in prosecuting and defending claims arising from Lehman’s collapse;

 - The second lien agent in the chapter 11 case and related fraudulent transfer litigation concerning Sabine Oil & Gas Corporation, an oil and natural gas exploration and production company;

 - The ad hoc committee of first and second lien secured creditors in the prepackaged chapter 11 case of Allen Systems Group, Inc., a provider of information technology management software solutions;

-- An informal committee of certain holders of secured and unsecured notes of Chassix Holdings, Inc., in connection with Chassix’s restructuring through a prearranged chapter 11 case;
+- An informal committee of certain holders of secured and unsecured notes of Chassix and Chassix Holdings (now known as Aludyne), a metal parts supplier in the automotive industry, as well as certain lenders under Chassix’s postpetition and exit term loan credit facility, in Chassix’s restructuring through a prearranged chapter 11 case;

 - Oak Hill Capital Partners in the restructuring and chapter 11 case of Southern Air Holdings, a leading air cargo carrier;